 Because of course Kei and Yuri are consummate professionals and figure out what’s going on long before Graves does, it’s just we have to get through an extended zero-G firefight on the exterior hull and have the whole ship almost crash into a major metropolitan area to prove that.
 And then the girls get their moment of triumph where they evacuate the passengers, arrest the saboteurs, diffuse the bomb and singlehandedly (well, with help from Mughi and Nanmo) avert disaster by steering the ship out of harm’s way.
 Actually, put that way, it’s a very un-Dirty Pair climax, with nary a city razed to the ground.
 But we have to keep in mind the audience for the anime and the audience for the books wasn’t necessarily the same, and the show doesn’t have quite the room to play with symbolic magick, subtext and narrative negative space that the novels do, and it needs to convey that Kei and Yuri are unambiguously heroic to people who might be sceptical after last week’s fiasco and do it as quickly and bluntly as possible, and on that front “Do Lovely Angels Prefer Chest Hair?” is a success.

-So in its own way, this episode reaffirms Dirty Pair's commitment to youth counterculture.
-Thankfully though, it doesn't pull the tired and facile “kids are cool, grown-ups are square” ridiculousness that it was in danger of and that so much lazy youth literature tends to do: Any youth culture that believes dangerous, retrograde and reactionary ideas are the exclusive domain of the over-25s and that all our problems would be solved if grown-ups just got out of the way is a youth culture that is simultaneously toxic and doomed.
+So in its own way, this episode reaffirms Dirty Pair’s commitment to youth counterculture.
+Thankfully though, it doesn’t pull the tired and facile “kids are cool, grown-ups are square” ridiculousness that it was in danger of and that so much lazy youth literature tends to do: Any youth culture that believes dangerous, retrograde and reactionary ideas are the exclusive domain of the over-25s and that all our problems would be solved if grown-ups just got out of the way is a youth culture that is simultaneously toxic and doomed.
 We saw that happen to the counterculture of the Long 1960s.
 We all know how *that* wave broke and rolled back thanks to Hunter S. Thompson and Scooby-Doo.
-Kei and Yuri know better than that, but, more importantly, they are
+Kei and Yuri know better than that, but, more importantly, they are better than that.

 This is what allows for both Graves’ ultimate redemption and the girls’ eventual forgiveness of him: As Yuri says, we have to let adults have their pride and, after all, Graves was right about where the saboteurs came from.
 The underlying message here is that the real potential for positive and material social progress that lies within the heart of the Long 1980s youth is that it can listen to and work with multiple perspectives and positionalities to plot a course to a better future from the ashes of abandoned ones.
 We can learn from the wisdom of the past without repeating the same mistakes our forebears did.
 We can look back at the past not with unfiltered nostalgia for our parent’s era, but not with complete shame and scorn either.
 They had some good ideas we can repurpose (recall Generation X is largely comprised of the children of Baby Boomers who were young in the Long 1960s).
 The Lovely Angels themselves are clad in outfits inspired by both Mod fashion and 1980s pop culture icons.